-If OEMs adopt the tech, they could free-up space inside their smartphones for other components.
-That doesn’t just mean a smaller version of the (already small) microSD card slot, though; Nano Memory cards fit in Huawei’s dual-Nano SIM trays, removing the need for an extra memory slot entirely.
+If OEMs ever adopt the tech, they could free-up space inside their smartphones for other components.
+That doesn’t just mean a smaller version of the (already small) microSD card slot, though; Nano Memory cards fit in HUAWEI’s dual-Nano SIM trays, removing the need for an extra memory slot entirely.

 That may seem like a small advantage, but physical space is a commodity in phones, and microSD card support itself dictates decisions about a smartphone circuit board’s design and placement.
 Utilizing the SIM tray for expandable memory may give manufacturers more options in how they design their devices and the components they use.

 All of that being said, microSD is already slight, and it doesn’t interfere with other physical aspects of the phone like how you hold it, or its IP rating.
 We also don’t yet know what advantages, if any, Nano Memory has offered HUAWEI in smartphone design.